shilele61/learngit/readme.txt

-git is a version control system. git is free software. test
+Git is a distributed version control system. test